 Poverty in America: Social Changes & Global Crises

-If you want to read more on the origins of the huge wealth differences between North America and South America, we recommend the article on the causes of poverty.
+Everything from land ownership to discrimination can be traced back to the colonisation era.
+If you want to understand the origins of this huge wealth difference between North America and South America, we recommend reading more on the common causes of poverty which still affect pretty much every single continent today.

 Poverty in America: The United States